 Note: The original list in this blog post included 41 courses.
-Since launching our first post we've updated the list with 4 courses that were suggested by our readers
+Since launching our first post we've updated the list with 5 additional courses.

 Instructional designers often take a winding career path.
 Most professional IDs don’t start out as such; instead, they begin their careers as educators, trainers, or something else entirely.